-\$21,381,688 was reserved for the Public Infrastructure Sector.
-In September 2017, the FSM entered into support agreements with the U.S. Army Corps of Engineers for technical program support in administering Compact Public Sector Infrastructure assistance.
+\$24,035,184 was reserved for the Public Infrastructure Sector.
+Since September 2017, the FSM has received support from the U.S. Army Corps of Engineers for technical program assistance in administering the Compact Public Sector Infrastructure program.

 Long Term Fiscal Planning Efforts by the FSM